 Always turn off the power at the circuit breaker and test that the power is off before working around outlets.

 How the SnapRays Guidelight works

-The SnapRays Guidelight is designed to be installed over standard duplex or décor outlets with side screw terminals.
-These screw terminals are where the Guidelight gets its power from.
+The SnapRays Guidelight is designed to be installed over the standard duplex or décor outlet with side screw terminals.
+These screw terminals are where the Guidelight get its power from.

-The Guidelight is equipped with two insulated power prongs located on the back side of the Guidelight.
-Both power prongs are equipped with a conductive rivet designed to make contact with the screw terminals in order to pull power from the outlet.
+The Guidelight is equipped with two insulated power prongs located on the back side.
+Both power prongs are equipped with a conductive rivets designed to make contact with the screw terminals in order to pull power form the outlet.

 As the user installs the Guidelight over the outlet, the "Power Prongs" on the back side of the Guidelight slide inside the electrical box and around the outlet receptacle, making contact with the screw terminals located on both sides of the outlet.
 Both rivets need to make contact with the screw terminals on the outlet in order for the Guidelight to work properly.

 There must be a clear path and enough room between the box and the outlet screws in order for the Guidelight to install properly.

 Now that you understand how the Guidelight works, let’s take a look at a few reasons why you may be having difficulty getting your Guidelight to install over the outlet.

 1 - Non- compatible outlets